-I am so grateful to have played a small part in Terry’s journey to publication success beyond his wildest dreams, and would like to congratulate him again on his persistence, determination, and hard work.
+I am grateful to have played a small part in Terry’s journey to publication success, and would like to congratulate him again on his persistence, determination, and hard work.

 But here’s the difference between Terry’s success and other writers’ failures: while some writers deal with these challenges by starting at the ceiling and wondering what to do, Terry took action and got help.